pyskinas/eecs-assignments/README.md

 Some of the code provided in the couse website does not work for this assignment.

 ## Assignments 5 - Image Captioning with RNNs and Transformer Model for Simple Arithmetic Operations
-_Transformer part of assignmnet is incomplete due to external errors._
+_Transformer part of assignmnet is incomplete due to a pickling error in original/given code._

 In this assignment, you will implement two different attention-based models, RNN and Transformers.
 The goals of this assignment are:
 - Understand and implement recurrent neural networks